pflc3/swift-academy/README.md

-# Gcode Academy 📱
+# Swift Academy 📱

 ## 🌟 Overview

-Gcode Academy is an interactive learning platform designed to support coding education for high school students.
+Swift Academy is an interactive learning platform designed to support coding education for high school students.
 Inspired by the successful Gcode summer program, this app transforms traditional programming education into an engaging, gamified experience.

 ## 🎯 Mission: Empowering the next generation of coders